kylead10/movie-land-clone/README.md

-# movie-land-clone a ReactJs pr
+# movie-land-clone a ReactJs project.